-In partnership with Practice Plus Group, we provide the Socrates 360 Release App to people leaving prison at 45 sites across England.
+In partnership with Care UK, we provide the Socrates 360 Release App to people leaving prison at 45 sites across England.
 The Release App allows service users to access health and wellbeing advice, continue or start education and training courses, and find local services, all at the touch of a button.
-Medical records can also be uploaded by Practice Plus staff to an individual's account, so that they will be easily accessible at any time.
+Medical records can also be uploaded by Care UK staff to an individual's account, so that they will be easily accessible at any time.

 In the last two years, over 3000 people have benefitted from the Release App.

 In HMP Swaleside, tablets are used to supplement classroom learning, making 3 hour lessons more interactive and engaging, and helping to provide additional exercise for more able learners, or extra help for those who are struggling.
 A similar model is employed at HMP Ford, where the tablets are used in the Learning Centre.
 This allows learners to work at their own pace, on topics that interest them, and to learn vital digital skills at the same time.